The FormSmarts API client allows you to quickly automate online form workflows with a simple and intuitive Python interface.

 • Get the ID of the form FormEntry.form_id

-• Get the name of form FormEntry.form_name
+• Get the name of the form FormEntry.form_name

 • Access the submission context of a form entry FormEntry.context